 - Work-study is a need-based employment program, you must have received and accepted this type of aid via your financial aid award packet.
 Students typically work 15-19 hours a week and typically earn minimum wage.

-You can also have a one-on-one mock interview coaching session simply call our office for an appointment at 915-747-5640 or email@example.com.
+You can also have a one-on-one mock interview coaching session with one of our staff members simply call or email our office for an appointment at 915-747-5640 or email@example.com.